michaelknap/afl-launcher/README.md

 # afl-launcher

 The afl-launcher script automates the setup and execution of multiple AFL (American Fuzzy Lop) instances.
 It utilizes `afl-cmin` to minimize the corpus before launching fuzzing campaign and employs various power schedule options to maximize coverage.
 This script is designed for personal use and launches each instance in a `gnome-terminal` tab.
-Please modify it as necessary to fit your own setup.
+Modify it as necessary to fit your own setup.

 ## Quick Start
 - Ensure you have afl/afl++ installed.